s-zeid/etc/README.md

 being matched.

 To get a list of all matching role directories, one per line and relative to the repository root, run `make find-role-dirs` from the repository root.
+This target takes two optional variables:

+* `absolute=1` - print absolute paths instead of relative paths
+* `suffix=SUFFIX` - add `SUFFIX` to the end of each path